microsoft/playwright/docs/api.md

   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully unchecked.
-The Promise will be rejected if there is no element matching `selector`.
+- returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully unchecked.

-This method waits for an element matching `selector`, waits for [actionability](./actionability.md) checks.
-Then, if the element is not already unchecked, this method scrolls the element into view and uses [elementHandle.click](#elementhandleclickoptions) to click in the center of the element.
+This method unchecks an element matching `selector` by performing the following steps:
+1. Find an element match matching `selector`.
+If there is none, wait until a matching element is attached to the DOM.
+1. Ensure that matched element is a checkbox or a radio input.
+If not, this method rejects.
+If the element is already unchecked, this method returns immediately.

-If there's no element matching `selector`, the method waits until a matching element appears in the DOM.
-If the element is detached during the [actionability](./actionability.md) checks, the action is retried.
+1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
+If the element is detached during the checks, the whole action is retried.
+1. Scroll the element into view if needed.
+1. Use [page.mouse](#pagemouse) to click in the center of the element.
+1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
+1. Ensure that the element is now unchecked.
+If not, this method rejects.

+When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+Passing zero timeout disables this.

 Shortcut for [page.mainFrame().uncheck(selector[, options])](#frameuncheckselector-options).